 The first St. Patrick’s Day celebration took place in the year 1631 on March 17th.
 It was started as a feast day to celebrate the Patron Saint of Ireland, who lived in the 5th century.

 As the story goes, Saint Patrick was born as Maewyn Succat in Roman Britain in the 4th century.
 He was kidnapped at the age of 16 and taken to Ireland as a slave.
 He escaped capture, only to return in 432 to convert the Irish people to Christianity.
 His name, Patrick, comes from the name he took on when he became a priest.
-He passed away on March 17, 461 what established the famous holiday’s date.
+He passed away on March 17, 461 which established the famous holiday’s date.

 What Are Some Interesting Facts About St. Patrick?